Trujillo-Group/trujillo_group_resources/resources/gaussian_errors/README.md

 **Solution:** Consider the following

-1. If this occurs at the start of the optimisation; ensure you have a blank line at the end of your input file.
+1. If this occurs at the start of the optimisation; ensure you have the correct keywords at the bottom of your file.
+Typical mistakes include using B X X X F instead of A X X X F etc.

 2. If this occurs at an optimisation step; restart the optimisation from the last step, or rotate the molecule in GaussView and resubmit.